nagasudhirpulla/taming_python/blog/skills/compress_images.md

 # Compress photos in bulk with pillow python module
 -   Images can be compressed to reduce storage space.
 This can be particularly useful while storing images in cloud storage.
--   Images can be compressed or resized using `pillow` python library in python
+-   Images can be compressed or resized using `pillow` python library in python.
+It can be installed
 -   Pillow is a python library for image processing
 -   To reduce the size of an image, it can be resized to lower resolution or jpeg compression can be increased
 -   `thumbnail` function of pillow library can be used to resize an image.